Display electronic navigational charts

 See S-57 Appendix B for additional details about S-57 ENC exchange sets and their content.

 Access an exchange set on the file system using an EncExchangeSet object.
-An exchange set can be loaded using the path to the exchange set's CATALOG.031 file, and optionally the paths to CATALOG.031 files in other exchange sets (in other folders) that contain additional update dataset files.
-If an exchange set that only contains update dataset files is one of those specified, then the exchange set with the corresponding base dataset files must be loaded simultaneously.
+An exchange set can be loaded using the path to the exchange set CATALOG.031 file, and optionally the paths to CATALOG.031 files for other exchange sets (in other directories) that contain additional update dataset files.
+If one of the datasets specified is an exchange set that contains only updates, then the exchange set with the corresponding base dataset files must be loaded in the same API call.
 See the Work with updates section for more information.

 EncDataset objects represent datasets.
 Each EncDataset contains the base data for a cell and any updates that were also loaded when the exchange set was loaded, and provides access to metadata about the cell.
 Retrieve a collection of EncDataset objects contained in an EncExchangeSet using the Datasets property.